cogdog/dailyblank/README.md

 * Updated display of admin options to actually use its busted tabs (July 26, 2016)
 * Response and visit counts tracked and displayed, shortcodes to display in pages/widgets (May 23, 2016)

+## To Be Done (one day)
+* Options for email notification when the supply of scheduled dailies is below a entered threshold
+* Cache the update stats in a theme option/setting
+* Move theme options to Customizer
+* Since the parent theme is no longer updated, merge them together to work as single theme (allowing options for your own child theme overrides)

 ## How to Install The Daily Blank Theme
 I will make the big leap of assumption that you have a self hosted Wordpress site and can install themes.

 The Daily Blank is a child theme based on [Wordpress Bootstrap](https://github.com/320press/wordpress-bootstrap) (sadly no longer maintained, but it works solidly) I provide a working version  in this repository.

 **Very very crucial!** : Do not upload the zip for this GitHub repo as an attempt to install the themes.
 It won't work!